timopaehrisch/slimnode/README.md

 # Slim node - set up Bitcoin and Lightning node with a few commands

-This guide explains how to set up a Bitcoin and a Lightning node on a VPS.
+This guide explains how to set up a Bitcoin and a Lightning node on a VPS (Virtual Private Server).

 The following components can be installed: